RichterDelaCruz/x86_64_stencilOperation1D/README.md

  ![image](https://github.com/RichterDelaCruz/x86_64_stencilOperation1D/assets/137752802/95424089-4b94-44b4-a407-c6631bcfebc7)
 The table shows the average execution speeds of C and Assembly (ASM) code in debug mode.
 The results indicate that ASM is generally faster than C.

-The results showed Assembly's performance edge over C in execution speed.
-This advantage stems from Assembly's ability to directly interact with the underlying hardware architecture.
-Assembly code maps closely to the processor's instruction set, allowing for fine-grained control over operations.
-In contrast, C code operates at a higher level of abstraction.
-While C compilers perform optimizations, Assembly bypasses this intermediary step, potentially resulting in a more streamlined and efficient execution path.
+The comparison between Assembly and C programming languages reveals a clear advantage for Assembly in terms of execution speed.
+This advantage can be attributed to Assembly's low-level nature, which allows it to directly interact with the underlying hardware of a computer system.
+In Assembly, programmers have granular control over the processor's instructions, enabling them to fine-tune operations for optimal performance.

+On the other hand, C operates at a higher level of abstraction, providing developers with a more user-friendly and portable language.
+While C compilers strive to optimize code for efficiency, they introduce an extra layer of interpretation between the source code and the hardware execution.
+This intermediate step, although beneficial for readability and portability, can sometimes result in less optimized performance compared to Assembly.

+The results of the comparison consistently show Assembly outperforming C across various scenarios.
+This performance gap is more noticeable with larger computations, where the overhead introduced by C's abstraction becomes more significant.
+Essentially, as the problem size grows, the direct and streamlined nature of Assembly becomes increasingly advantageous, highlighting its efficiency in handling complex calculations.

 This is evident in the results, where Assembly consistently outperforms C for all tested powers of 2.
 The margins are relatively small for smaller inputs (2^20 and 2^24) but become more significant for larger calculations (2^30).
 This suggests that the overhead of C's abstractions becomes more impactful as the problem size grows.

 **Release Mode:**